rescript-lang/bucklescript.github.io/docs/fast-pipe.md

 title: Fast Pipe
 ---

-BuckleScript and Reason have a special `|.` syntax for dealing with various situations.
+BuckleScript has a special `|.` (or `->` for Reason) pipe syntax for dealing with various situations.
 This operator has many uses.

 ## Pipelining

-`a |. foo b` is equal to `foo a b`.
-The operator takes the item on the left and put it as the first argument of the item on the right.
+The pipe takes the item on the left and put it as the first argument of the item on the right.
 Great for building pipelines of data processing:

 ```ocaml
 a